Needham lifts Riot Platforms Inc. [RIOT] price estimate. Who else is bullish?

 Sponsored

-The results of the trading session contributed to over 30060826 shares changing hands.
-Over the past one week, the price volatility of Riot Platforms Inc. stands at 9.22% while the volatility over the past one month is 8.49%.
+Over the last 12 months, RIOT stock rose by 241.72%.
+The one-year Riot Platforms Inc. stock forecast points to a potential downside of -15.01.
+The average equity rating for RIOT stock is currently 1.70, trading closer to a bullish pattern in the stock market.

-The market cap for RIOT stock reached $2.08 billion, with 167.34 million shares outstanding and 154.57 million shares in the current float.
-Compared to the average trading volume of 22.84M shares, RIOT reached a trading volume of 30060826 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $2.41 billion, with 167.34 million shares outstanding and 154.57 million shares in the current float.
+Compared to the average trading volume of 23.68M shares, RIOT stock reached a trading volume of 40987312 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Needham have made an estimate for Riot Platforms Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 21, 2023.

-Riot Platforms Inc. [RIOT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.90.
-With this latest performance, RIOT shares dropped by -1.50% in over the last four-week period, additionally plugging by 259.27% over the last 6 months – not to mention a rise of 162.67% in the past year of trading.
+Riot Platforms Inc. [RIOT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 32.76.
+With this latest performance, RIOT shares gained by 42.02% in over the last four-week period, additionally plugging by 298.97% over the last 6 months – not to mention a rise of 241.72% in the past year of trading.

 Riot Platforms Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 3.30 and a Current Ratio set at 3.30.